 Encompassing 8,500 acres of forest, wetlands and farmland, this hidden gem of the Piedmont was easy to explore without running into very many people.

 With tons of nooks and crannies, there were lots of places to discover.
-Though, fall and winter is really when this amazing refuge comes to life, as it’s primarily a winter refuge for migrating birds are waterfowl.
+It’s worth noting, fall and winter is really when this amazing refuge comes to life as it’s primarily a winter refuge for migrating birds are waterfowl.